MicrosoftLearning/dp-300-database-administrator/readme.md

-# DP-300: Administering Relational Databases on Microsoft Azure
+# DP-300: Administering Microsoft Azure SQL Solutions

 - **Are you a MCT?** - Have a look at our [GitHub User Guide for MCTs](https://microsoftlearning.github.io/MCT-User-Guide/)